 Summer holidays are on the horizon and a lot of holidays are being planned involving heading to the beaches and coast to make the most of long hot days ahead.
-Many in South Australia will look towards Yorke Peninsula and a relaxing break in any one of the many small towns dotted along the coast.
-If you do visit the peninsula you should plan a journey to the bottom end, and Innes National Park.
-Innes is a park filled with breathtaking coastal scenery, picture worthy (instagrammable) roads and tracks throughout, wandering wildlife, eye catching wildflowers, accessible shipwrecks and even…a ghost town.
+Many in South Australia will look towards Yorke Peninsula and a relaxing break in any one of the many small towns dotted along the coast.… Read More Wrecks & Ruins of Innes National Park

 A great pastime to learn more about areas when you’re travelling around Australia is to visit local museums.
 Sometimes even the smallest towns have one and they are usually manned by volunteers with admission prices very reasonable.
 They are another way of delving into the history of an area and you usually see the story… Read More Local and Rural Australian Museums

 Driving through rural Australia you will always see ruins and outbuildings which I find fascinating.
 I always wonder about the stories that these thick stone walls could tell if only they could talk.
 I’m intrigued to know when they were built, who lived there and the lives lived in them before they were abandoned.